-Almost all banks require payslips in order to assess a loan for approval.
-This is because payslips provide essential information that the lenders need to take into consideration.
+Almost all banks require payslips in order to assess a home loan application.

 What if I don’t have payslips?

 It’s common to not receive any salary slips from your employer.

 However, this all depends on the type of industry or the size of the company that you work for.

 Many small businesses don’t issue payslips to their employees, especially if payments are cash-in-hand.

 It could also be the case that payslips are issued but they are handwritten meaning that the bank will not accept them as proof of your income.

 In other cases, you may receive income on an irregular basis that is very difficult to prove.

 This usually includes salesmen, casual employees and people who work significant overtime.

 No lenders will accept a loan that is not backed up by some kind of evidence.